Dr David Jones

 Profile

 Dr David Ceri Jones BA PhD (Wales) is an historian of the early modern British Atlantic world.
 He is at present leading a major research project producing the first complete edition of the correspondence of the trans-Atlantic evangelical, George Whitefield (1714-70) for Oxford University Press.
-He has recently published A History of Christianity in Wales (Cardiff: University of Wales Press, 2022), and is currently also co-editing the Oxford Handbook to Christian Fundamentalism (forthcoming).
+He has recently published A History of Christianity in Wales (Cardiff: University of Wales Press, 2022), and the Oxford Handbook to Christian Fundamentalism (Oxford: Oxford University Press, 2023).
 In addition, he writes extensively on religion in modern and contemporary Wales, and is producing a monograph on Evangelicalism in Modern Wales: A History (forthcoming).

 David serves as President of the Wesley Historical Society, and is the editor of that society's Proceedings.

-He is the editor of Studies in Church History for the Ecclesiastical History Society
+He is the co-editor of Studies in Church History, the annual publication of the Ecclesiastical History Society

 He also edits the 'Routledge Studies in Evangelicalism' monograph series.